 What causes the service engine soon light to come on?

-How urgent is the service engine soon light?
+How do you fix the service engine soon light?

-What is the difference between check engines or service engines soon?
+What is the difference between the check engine light and service engines soon?

 Will a service engine soon light fail inspection?

 We hope you have learned some useful information about the Service Engine Soon light.
 You’ll hopefully be more prepared for the next Service Engine Soon light, should it ever appear in your instrument cluster.

 The Service Engine Soon light is, in essence, a canary in the coal mine.
 If there is something wrong, it chirps.
 If you don’t pay attention for too long, you could be in for a lot of pain.